winpeed/mainteny-app/README.md

 # Mainteny-Uni

-Mainteny Uni is an application for the administrators of the University to manage courses offered by students.
+Mainteny Uni is an application created by Praise Obende for the administrators of a University to manage courses offered by students.

 ### Project Description